When deciding which branch to join, you definitely need to fully understand those branches first, about what it does and what it requires.

 Can certain training schools or duty stations be guaranteed to me upon enlistment?

-The answer probably is Yes.
-It would vary depending on your term of commitment, specialty, and the needs of the Navy.
+Yes is most likely the answer.
+It would depend on your term of commitment, specialty, and the Navy’s requirements.

 Does the Navy accept people with prior service?

 Yes.
 You may be eligible to join the Navy without attending basic training and at the rank of your separation if you have served for at least 180 days and have no more than five years of broken service.

 Now is the time to study for the ASVAB test in order to be considered for a Navy enlistment!

 Read more >> Joining the Marines – Enlistment Requirements

 Practice offline & on the go with the free ASVAB app

 U.S. Army Height and Weight Standards for Females